Mount Maropea

-Mount Maropea is a prominent peak in southern Hawke's Bay, in New Zealand's eastern North Island, rising to 1481 metres.
-It lies in the Ruahine Range, within the boundaries of the Ruahine Forest Park.
-The slightly larger Te Atua Mahuru lies just to the north.
+Mount Maropea is a prominent peak in the Ruahine Range, located in southern Hawke's Bay and the eastern Rangitikei District, in New Zealand's eastern North Island.
+It rises to an elevation of 1481 m within the boundaries of the Ruahine Forest Park.

+The peak lies just south of Te Atua Mahuru, a slightly higher peak in the range.
+The surrounding backcountry features several huts managed by the Department of Conservation, including Top Maropea Hut, which serves tramping routes across the central Ruahine tops.